 Read all about it! 💡

-Create a wanted poster for a well known book baddie!
-What key features do your class think the poster needs?
+Create a wanted poster for a well-known book baddie!
+What key features does your class think the poster needs?
 Great for character descriptions!
 Here's a great example.

 Book blurb 💡